Is Inflammation At The Root Of Your Allergies? (An Integrative Immunologist Explains)

 4. Make your diet anti-inflammatory

-Omega-3 fatty acids from oily fish such as salmon and sardines can play a strong anti-inflammatory role in asthma and allergies.
-In addition, taking an omega-3 fish oil supplement daily may be very beneficial for decreasing allergic disease.
-Other beneficial phytochemicals from foods like catechins from green tea and curcumin from turmeric root, have been shown to help with many inflammatory diseases such as asthma and eczema.
+Omega-3 fatty acids from oily fish such as salmon and sardines can play a strong anti-inflammatory role2 in asthma and allergies.
+In addition, taking an omega-3 fish oil supplement daily may be very beneficial3 for decreasing allergic disease.
+Other beneficial phytochemicals from foods like catechins3 from green tea and curcumin4 from turmeric root, have been shown to help with many inflammatory diseases such as asthma and eczema.

 5. Embrace herbal allergy solutions